 A sound piece of financial advice during tough economic times is to tighten your belt.
 It’s easy to spot your business costs when it comes to bigger business expenses such as rent, insurance, assets or equipment.
 But between seeing patients and running a busy practice, there’s a good chance that there are some small, everyday mistakes that are being overlooked but could be adding a significant cost component to your bottom line.

-In this post, we identify these everyday mistakes that are costing you & your practice money.
+In this post, we identify 5 Common mistakes that are costing medical practices money & how to fix them

 1. Not auditing operating costs